Machu Picchu, part of our Cusco, Sacred Valley and Rainbow Mountain tour

 Plaza de Armas and Cusco Cathedral

-After enjoying the market, we walk to Cusco’s main, central plaza, called Plaza de Armas.
-This plaza is a great place to return to at another point and enjoy a coffee from one of the balconies of a coffee shop while people watching.
+After enjoying the market, we walk to Cusco’s central plaza, Plaza de Armas.
+This plaza is a great place to return to later and enjoy a coffee from one of the coffee shop balconies while people-watching.

 On our city tour, we head to The Cathedral Basilica of the Assumption of the Virgin (Cusco Cathedral), built between 1560 and 1654 in the Gothic-Renaissance style.
-The Incas included some of their symbols – a carved head of a jaguar features on the main cathedral doors.
+The Incas included some of their symbols – a carved jaguar head features on the main cathedral doors.

 Coricancha Temple

 Our next stop-off is Coricancha Temple, considered the most sacred Inca temple dedicated to Inti, the Inca Sun God.
-When the Spaniards arrived at Cusco, they demolished Coricancha Temple but kept the foundations on which they built Santo Domingo Convent.
-Your guide will explain the critical role of this temple in both Inca mythology and the Spanish colonization.
+When the Spaniards arrived in Cusco, they demolished the Coricancha Temple but preserved its foundations, which they used to build the Santo Domingo Convent.
+Your guide will explain the temple's critical role in both Inca mythology and Spanish colonization.

 Sacsayhuaman